Lacrosse Drills

 Hand-Eye Tennis Ball

 Pairs ten feet apart.
-One player tosses tennis balls to the other; receiver catches with the throwing hand only.
-50 reps each side.
-Builds the hand-eye coordination that translates to first-step reactions on shots and quick releases on outlets.
-The starting drill for any first-time goalie because it builds the hand quickness without the complexity of stick mechanics.
+One player tosses tennis balls to the other; the receiver catches with the throwing hand only.
+The starting drill for any first-time goalie because it builds hand quickness without the complexity of stick mechanics.

 Pipe-to-Pipe Save Series

-Goalie sets up in the goal; coach (or shooter) feeds eight shots from spots ranging across the top of the box: left pipe, top of the box, right pipe, and back.
-Goalie steps to each shot, makes the save, and resets to ready position.
-Coach scores on whether the goalie steps to the ball (correct) or fades back (wrong) on each save attempt.
-Run for ten minutes at every practice.
+The goalie sets up in the goal; a coach (or shooter) feeds eight shots from spots across the top of the box: left pipe, top of the box, right pipe, and back.
+The goalie steps to each shot, makes the save, and resets to ready position.

 Step to the Ball

-Coach throws (or shoots) shots at the goalie, varying placement from low pipe to high crease.
-Goalie focuses on a single read each rep: step the lead foot toward the ball before the stick moves.
-Coach watches for the foot, not the save outcome.
-Builds the timing that turns a high-bounce shot from a deflection off the bar into a clean save in the chest.
+A coach throws (or shoots) shots at the goalie, varying placement from low pipe to high crease.
+The goalie focuses on a single read each rep: step the lead foot toward the ball before the stick moves.
+Turns a high-bounce shot from a deflection off the bar into a clean save in the chest.

 Outlet Pass to Break

-Goalie makes a save (live or simulated) and immediately delivers an outlet pass to a target cone (or a teammate breaking up the sideline).
-15 reps.
-Builds the save-to-outlet pattern that turns a defensive stop into a fast break.
-The drill that separates a save-only goalie from a true two-way starter at the high school level.
+The goalie makes a save (live or simulated) and immediately delivers an outlet pass to a target cone (or a teammate breaking up the sideline).
+Separates a save-only goalie from a true two-way starter at the high school level.

 Live Shot Reaction